-Taisuke Boku, Professor, Deputy Director of CCS
+Taisuke Boku, Professor, Director of CCS

 High performance and large scale parallel numerical algorithms

 FFTE is an open-source high performance parallel fast Fourier transform (FFT) library developed in our division that provides an automatic tuning feature that is available from PC clusters to MPP systems.
 We are developing Block Krylov subspace methods for computing high accuracy approximate solutions of linear systems with multiple right-hand sides.
 The Block GWBiCGSTAB method developed in our division can generate high accuracy approximate solutions than the conventional methods.

 Fig. 5 Performance of parallel 1-D FFTs on Oakforest-PACS (1024 nodes) (Left).
 Comparison of the accuracy of the approximate solutions among three Block Krylov subspace methods (Right).